tmgthb/Autonomous-Agents/README.md

 [A Survey of Frontiers in LLM Reasoning: Inference Scaling, Learning to Reason, and Agentic Systems](http://arxiv.org/abs/2504.09037v1)

-- LLM Reasoning System: introduces, Reasoner (generates reasoning steps), Verifier (evaluates reasoning quality), and Refiner (improves reasoning trajectories), which are key components for effective reasoning in large language models.
+- LLM Reasoning System: introduces, Reasoner (generates reasoning steps), Verifier (evaluates reasoning quality), and Refiner (improves reasoning trajectories), which are key components for effective reasoning in LLMs.
 - The Reasoner proposes responses, the Verifier judges their quality, and the Refiner revises flawed outputs based on feedback.
 - These components can be organized in standalone LLMs, single-agent systems interacting with environments, or multi-agent systems communicating with each other.